apollo629/findmyanswer/README.md

 # findmyanswer
-# Quite simple implementation of Spring Data JPA with RESTfull webapp
+# Quite simple implementation of Spring Data JPA with RESTful webapp

 ## How to Install and Run
 mvn clean install